 If an employee would like to move their primary residence to a different state, their manager should first determine if the position can be performed completely remotely.
 If so, HR should be consulted immediately (see Guidelines for Working Outside of New York State (pdf)).
 This will require an assessment to determine potential tax and other considerations to determine if the request is feasible and may create additional costs for the employee’s unit to cover, including legal fees.
 Employees are also encouraged to seek professional advice to understand implications the move may have on their personal tax obligations.

 If it is determined that either the position cannot be performed completely remote and/or the tax and other assessments determine it is not feasible, the employee may be given the option to either continue working at their current location or develop an exit plan if they still plan to relocate.

-Final approval and arrangements for remote work outside NYS are at the discretion of college/unit management, and are not grievable, per Policy 6.6.13.
+Final approval and arrangements for remote work outside NYS are at the discretion of college/unit management, and are not grievable, per Policy 6.6.13: Flexibility In the Workplace.

 If a final job candidate requests to work from another state, hiring managers should follow the same process as when an employee requests to move their primary residence to another state.
 The candidate should also be encouraged to seek professional advice to understand the implications that working from another state may have on their personal tax obligations.